 How to serve this fine cauliflower couscous dish

 On a serving plate scatter the cauliflower couscous followed by the mixed veggies and courgette topped by the good looking fish.
-Sprinkle some coriander over and if you like to mix 2-3 tbsp of balsamic vinegar with one or more crushed and finely chopped clove(s) of garlic and pour all over the fish.
-It is delicious if you don’t mind the garlic (you shouldn’t really as it is really good for you ;-)) but a simple lemon juice is very nice and simply refreshing too.
+Sprinkle some coriander over and if you like to mix 2-3 tablespoon of balsamic vinegar with one or more crushed and finely chopped clove(s) of garlic and pour all over the fish.
+It is delicious if you don't mind the garlic (you shouldn't really as it is really good for you ;-)) but simple lemon juice is very nice and simply refreshing too.

 If you enjoy this kind of dish you may also like this :